@exploringyahweh

 The Easy Stuff

-So around the 33" range is where a lift kit needs to be supplemented with some other changes.
-First of which is probably a bumper cut, and liner trim.
-If you are not running an aftermarket bumper, the lower part of the front bumper will most likely need to be trimmed.
-Any factory mudflaps or plastics near the rear of the fender well will need to be trimmed and/or removed as well.
-Here are some examples of how the front bumper can be aesthetically trimmed for more clearance:
+Once you reach the 33" range, a lift kit often needs to be combined with additional modifications: a bumper cut and a liner trim.
+If you are using the stock bumper, the lower portion of the front bumper usually needs to be cut for clearance.
+Factory mudflaps and plastics near the rear of the fender well may also need trimming or removal.
+Below are some examples of how the front bumper can be modified to allow for additional tire clearance:

 @rithagram, @thrill_overland, @wvytaco